iLib-js/ilib-loctool-samples/README.md

 The source files are in `appinfo.json`, `qcardinfo.json` and the output goes into `resources/[localeDir]/[filename]`.

-- webos-appinfojson - a sample project containing appinfo.json files to translate.
+- webos-dart - a sample project containing Dart files to translate.
 It is optimized for webOS web applications
-The source files are in `appinfo.json` and the output goes into `resources/[localeDir]/appinfo.json`.
+The source files are in `src/*.dart` and the output goes into `assets/i18n/[localeUnder].json`.

 - salesforce - a sample project containing a sales for apex app to translate.
 It contains the main translation-meta.xml as well